 - felt unwell?
 There might be an underlying medical cause for your low weight, such as an overactive thyroid.

 - been finding it difficult to make time to have a healthy, balanced diet with regular meals?

 - lost your appetite, perhaps because you're worried or stressed?

 If you think you may have an eating disorder, talk to someone you trust.
 Consider speaking to a GP, because help is available.

 If you're concerned about someone else, find out how you can support them.

 Why being underweight could be a problem

-Being underweight isn't good for you.
+Being underweight is not good for you.
 It could cause:

-- Nutritional deficiencies: if you're underweight, it's likely that you're not consuming a healthy, balanced diet, which can lead to you lacking nutrients that your body needs to work properly.
+- Nutritional deficiencies: if you're underweight, it's likely that you're not eating a healthy, balanced diet, which can lead to you lacking nutrients that your body needs to work properly.
 Calcium, for example, is important for the maintenance of strong and healthy bones.
-If you don't get enough calcium, you risk developing osteoporosis (fragile bone disease) in later life.
-If you're not consuming enough iron, you may develop anaemia, which can leave you feeling drained and tired.
+If you do not get enough calcium, you risk developing osteoporosis (fragile bone disease).
+If you do not get enough iron, you may develop anaemia, which can make you feel drained and tired.

-- Weakened immune system: your immune system isn't 100% when you're underweight, so you're more likely to catch a cold, the flu or other infections.
+- Weakened immune system: your immune system is not 100% when you're underweight, so you're more likely to catch a cold, flu or other infections.

 - Fertility problems: women who are underweight can find that their periods stop.